thejefflarson/whisperer/README.md

     secret-syncer.jeffl.es/namespaces: "target,target2,missing"
 ```

-The label `secret-syncer.jeffl.es/sync` tells the operator to sync the secret to the comma separated namespaces in `secret-syncer.jeffl.es/namespaces`.
+The label `secret-syncer.jeffl.es/sync` tells the operator to sync the secret to the comma separated namespaces in the annotation `secret-syncer.jeffl.es/namespaces`.

 There are a couple other niceties as well.
 You can delete a synced secret and it'll come right back:
 ```